Pauli resonance states in light nuclei: how they appear and how they can be eliminated: Introduction

 \section{Introduction}

-We are going to study properties of so-called Pauli resonance states, which have been numerously observed in Refs. \cite{1974PhLB...49..308C}, \cite{1981ZPhyA.303..209S}, \cite{1975PThPh..54.1707K}, \cite{1975PThPh..54..747K} \cite{1982NuPhA.377...84F}, \cite{1982NuPhA.380...87K}, \cite{1982PhRvC..26.2410S}, \cite{1983PhRvC..27.2457F}, \cite{1983NuPhA.394..387W}, \cite{1985NuPhA.437..367W}, \cite{1988PhRvC..38.2013K}, \cite{1992NuPhA.548...39K} and many others. \ These resonance states appear within the resonating group method (RGM) when one tries to use more realistic description of interacting nuclei (clusters).
+We are going to study properties of the so-called Pauli resonance states which have been numerously observed in Refs. \cite{1974PhLB...49..308C, 1981ZPhyA.303..209S, 1975PThPh..54.1707K, 1975PThPh..54..747K, 1982NuPhA.377...84F, 1982NuPhA.380...87K, 1982PhRvC..26.2410S, 1983PhRvC..27.2457F, 1983NuPhA.394..387W, 1985NuPhA.437..367W, 1988PhRvC..38.2013K, 1992NuPhA.548...39K} and many others.
+These resonance states appear within the resonating group method (RGM), when one tries to use a more realistic description of interacting nuclei (clusters).
+They have been considered as redundant solutions of the equations of the resonating group method.
 As the Pauli resonance states appear not in all realizations (versions) of the resonating group method, we start with a short classification of main versions of the RGM, which are relevant to the subject of the present paper.
-The main difference of these methods is (consists) in the form of the wave function, which is used to approximate cluster structure of a compound nucleus.
-The standard version of the RGM suggests the following form of wave function of a two-cluster system of $A$ nucleons for partition $A=A_{1}+A_{2}$
+The main difference of these methods is in the form of the wave function, which is used to approximate the cluster structure of a compound nucleus.
+The standard version of the RGM suggests the following form of the wave function of a two-cluster system of $A$ nucleons for the partition $A=A_{1}+A_{2}$:

-where \ $\mathbf{x}$ is a distance between center of mass of clusters, $\Phi_{1}\left( A_{1},b\right) $ and $\Phi_{2}\left( A_{2},b\right) $ are wave functions of the many-particle shell model describing motion of nucleons within the first and second cluster, respectively.
+where $\mathbf{x}$ is a distance between centers of mass of clusters, $\psi\left( \mathbf{x}\right)$ is the wave function of the relative motion of clusters, $\Phi_{1}\left( A_{1},b\right) $ and $\Phi_{2}\left( A_{2},b\right) $ are the wave functions of the many-particle shell model describing the motion of nucleons within the first and second clusters, respectively.
 They are antisymmetric and translationally invariant.
-Oscillator length $b$ determines effective size of clusters.
+The oscillator length $b$ determines the effective sizes of clusters.
+An important component of Eq. (\ref{eq:I01}) is the antisymmetrization operator $\widehat{\mathcal{A}}$ which makes the antisymmetric wave function of a compound system.
 For the sake of brevity, we omit all quantum numbers.
 They will be explicitly indicated in Sec. \ref{Sec:Method}.